artsy/emission/README.md

-# ⚠️ This repo is depreacted
+# ⚠️ This repo is deprecated

 The code in this repository was folded into [Eigen].
 Please go there for all future development.